extragoodlabs/jumpwire/CONTRIBUTING.md

 [Pebble](https://github.com/letsencrypt/pebble/) is used as local ACME server for generating TLS certificates.
 It requires golang and can be setup with `mix local.pebble`.

 JumpWire can be started from the source code with `iex -S mix`.
 This will use the `dev` environment and start a REPL shell for interacting with the BEAM.
-You can skip

 ## Testing